maxmynter/micrograd-copy/README.md

-This is an implementation of an autograd engine for neural network training.
-Heavily inspired by https://github.com/karpathy/micrograd/.
+This is an implementation of the micrograd autograd engine for neural network training.
+Inspiration and guidance taken from https://github.com/karpathy/micrograd/.
 I implemented this to learn :)